VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/keyConcepts.md

 #### How to determine which fields must be associated with log streams?

-[Log streams](#stream-fields) can be associated with fields, which simultaneously meet the following conditions:

-- Fields, which remain constant across log entries received from a single application instance.
-- Fields, which uniquely identify the application instance.
-For example, `instance`, `host`, `container`, etc.
+[Log streams](#stream-fields) must contain [fields](#data-model), which uniquely identify the application instance, which generates logs.

-Sometimes a single application instance may generate multiple log streams and store them into distinct log files.
-In this case it is OK to associate the log stream with filepath fields such as `log.file.path` additionally to instance-specific fields.

-Structured logs may contain big number of fields, which do not change across log entries received from a single application instance.
-There is no need in associating all these fields with log stream - it is enough to associate only those fields, which uniquely identify the application instance across all the ingested logs.
-Additionally, some fields such as `datacenter`, `environment`, `namespace`, `job` or `app`, can be associated with log stream in order to optimize searching by these fields with [stream filtering](https://docs.victoriametrics.com/victorialogs/logsql/#stream-filter).
+For example, `container`, `instance` and `host` are good candidates for stream fields.

+Additional fields may be added to log streams if they **remain constant during application instance lifetime**.
+For example, `namespace`, `node`, `pod` and `job` are good candidates for additional stream fields.
+Adding such fields to log streams makes sense if you are going to use these fields during search and want speeding up it with [stream filters](https://docs.victoriametrics.com/victorialogs/logsql/#stream-filter).

+There is **no need to add all the constant fields to log streams**, since this may increase resource usage during data ingestion and querying.

-Never associate log streams with fields, which may change across log entries of the same application instance.
-See [these docs](#high-cardinality) for details.
+**Never add non-nonstant fields to streams if these fields may change with every log entry of the same stream**.
+For example, `ip`, `user_id` and `trace_id` **must never be associated with log streams**, since this may lead to [high cardinality issues](#high-cardinality).

 #### High cardinality